singlestore-labs/singlestoredb-go-arrow-driver/README.md

 ## Configuration

-The `NewS2DBArrowReader` function takes the `S2DBArrowReaderConfig` as a parameter.
-Here are the reader configurations and their explanations:
+The `NewS2DBArrowReader` function takes `S2DBArrowReaderConfig` as a parameter.
+Here are the supported reader configurations and their explanations:
 | Name               | Default               | Description  |
 | :------------------| :-------------------- | :----------- |
 | Conn               | No default (required) | The `sql.DB` object used for communication with the database.